1936 United States presidential election in Massachusetts

-However, Massachusetts trended hard towards Hoover in 1932, giving Roosevelt only a four point win despite having voted for Smith four years earlier, displaying something of a 'snapback' to its traditional New England Republican roots.
+However, Massachusetts trended hard towards Hoover in 1932, giving Roosevelt only a four-point win despite having voted for Smith four years earlier, displaying something of a 'snapback' to its traditional New England Republican roots.
 As Roosevelt was re-elected nationally in a massive landslide, Massachusetts remained well to the right of the nation overall.
-Whereas pre-New Deal Republicans from south and west of the Hudson showed very little loyalty to their old party following the Depression, in New England, Republicans became galvanized to slow FDR’s expansion of the public sector.
+Whereas pre-New Deal Republicans from south and west of the Hudson showed very little loyalty to their old party following the Depression, in New England, Republicans became galvanized to slow FDR's expansion of the public sector.

-A contributing factor to Roosevelt’s relative weakness in Massachusetts was the strong showing of William Lemke in the state.
-Lemke and his Union Party ran on a populist platform that appealed to many working class voters who might otherwise have been natural members of Roosevelt’s New Deal coalition.
+A contributing factor to Roosevelt's relative weakness in Massachusetts was the strong showing of William Lemke in the state.
+Lemke and his Union Party ran on a populist platform that appealed to many working-class voters who might otherwise have been natural members of Roosevelt's New Deal coalition.
 While Lemke finished with only 1.95 percent nationally, in Massachusetts, Lemke received 6.45 percent of the vote, making Massachusetts his third strongest state in the nation.
-Lemke fared particularly well in poor Catholic precincts of Massachusetts and Rhode Island, where he even outpolled Landon in all Irish neighbourhoods save Brighton.
-In the poorest Irish neighbourhoods, Lemke reached over 16 percent of the vote; in contrast he received less than his national average in Boston’s richest precincts.
+Lemke fared particularly well in poor Catholic precincts of Massachusetts and Rhode Island, where he even outpolled Landon in all Irish neighborhoods save Brighton.
+In the poorest Irish neighborhoods, Lemke reached over 16 percent of the vote; in contrast he received less than his national average in Boston's richest precincts.

-Roosevelt and Landon would split the state’s 14 counties, winning 7 counties each.
-Roosevelt and Landon both did well in some of the Bay State's population centers, with Roosevelt carrying Suffolk, Worcester, and Hampden Counties (home to Boston, Worcester, and Springfield, respectively), and Landon carrying the suburban counties of Middlesex and Norfolk.
-As of 2021, this was the last time that the former towns of Dana, Enfield, Greenwich, and Prescott voted Republican, as well as the last election they participated in, as these staunchly Republican towns ceased to exist in 1938 when they were flooded to construct the Quabbin Reservoir.